EuclidProtocol/docs/docs/API/Developer Guides/Getting Started/First Call.md

 ## REST Example

-Let’s track the status of a transaction on the `0g` chain using the REST API.
+Let’s track the status of a transaction on the `somnia` chain using the REST API.

 ### Endpoint